 Why Does Sleep Number Care About Teen Sleep?

-Q&A interview to understand WHY and HOW Sleep Number plans to help 1 million youth be their best.
+Q&A to understand WHY and HOW Sleep Number plans to help 1 million youth be their best.

 Q: Youth is a new focus area for Sleep Number, right?
 Why the focus on middle school and high school students?